Music of Gunbuster

 This article lists the albums attributed to the anime series Gunbuster.

-Top wo Nerae!
+Top o Nerae!
 Ongaku Daizukan

-Top wo Nerae!
+Top o Nerae!
 Ongaku Daizukan (トップをねらえ！音楽大図鑑) is the first soundtrack album of Gunbuster, released by Victor Entertainment on 7 June 1989.
-It features the opening theme "Active Heart" and ending theme "Try Again...!" by Noriko Sakai, plus the insert song "Top wo Nerae!
+It features the opening theme "Active Heart" and ending theme "Try Again...!" by Noriko Sakai, plus the insert song "Top o Nerae!
 Fly High" by Noriko Hidaka and Rei Sakuma, Kohei Tanaka's score for the series' first four episodes, and two original radio dramas.
 The CD release also includes "Kimi mo Onkyō Kantoku!
-Top wo Nerae!
+Top o Nerae!
 Naserifu Dai Kōshin", a collection of sound clips by the voice cast.
 The album was reissued on 18 December 1996.